zlt1213/sim_bot/README.md

 ## TODO
-Package is still being worked on, however the core funtionality is pretty much done, will be adding these feature over the next couple of days.
+Package is still being worked on, however the core funtionality is pretty much done, will be adding some things over the next couple of days.
  - [ ] clean ackerman urdf and tuned drive params
  - [ ] configure navigation to work with ackerman robot
+ - [ ] add new gazebo to humble
  - [ ] port ackerman robot to foxy
  - [ ] port package to jazzy
+ - [ ] write some documentation
  - [ ] update readme